MicrosoftDocs/memdocs/memdocs/intune/fundamentals/tutorial-walkthrough-endpoint-manager.md

     The **Devices - Overview** pane provides device details, such as the following information:
     - **Manage devices by platform** - You can quickly see the number of devices that are managed for each platform.
 Selecting a platform allows you to see additional details.
     - **Configuration policy assignment failures** - You can check wither you have any profiles with errors or conflicts.
-    - **Noncompliant devices** - You can see a count of nocompliant devices for your tenant.
+    - **Noncompliant devices** - You can see a count of noncompliant devices for your tenant.
     - **Deployment status per Windows update ring** - You can see if there are any Windows device with update errors or conflicts.

     :::image type="content" alt-text="Screenshot of the Microsoft Intune admin center - Devices." source="./media/tutorial-walkthrough-endpoint-manager/tutorial-walkthrough-mem-03.png" lightbox="./media/tutorial-walkthrough-endpoint-manager/tutorial-walkthrough-mem-03.png":::